Canon XSi vs Leica V-LUX 3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Leica V-LUX 3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XSi and the V-LUX 3 have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the V-LUX 3 have been discontinued, but can regularly be found used on ebay.
 The XSi was replaced by the Canon T1i, while the V-LUX 3 was followed by the Leica V-LUX 4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XSi Manual (free pdf) or the online Leica V-LUX 3 Manual.
+Further information on the features and operation of the XSi and V-LUX 3 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Leica V-LUX 3 Manual.